 This course explores the various methods and nuances of financing films from two perspectives: the low-budget independent feature film and the mid-budget studio movie.
 Utilizing hypothetical cases for each, financial formulas and strategies are discussed and analyzed by students working together to explore different film financing structures.
-Topics include multi-party agreements, coproductions with domestic and/or international partners, tax credits and other government incentives, private equity investors, talent participation, securitization and distribution.
-Additionally, students will.
-At the end of the course, students prepare and pitch a professional deck for a film that is their industryready template for pitching financiers for future projects.
+Topics include multi-party agreements, co-productions with domestic and/or international partners, tax credits and other government incentives, private equity investors, talent participation, securitization, and distribution.
+At the end of the course, students prepare and pitch a professional deck for a film that is their industry-ready template for pitching financiers for future projects.
 Prerequisites: None